Collins-01/Json-Guard/README.md

-# 🛡️ json_guard
+# 🛡️ json_type_guard
 ### *Protector of Models.
 Warden of Types.
 Keeper of the Seven JSON Kingdoms.*

 A tiny, zero-codegen, runtime-safe JSON parsing helper for Dart & Flutter.
 Stop guessing which field broke your `.fromJson`.
 Stop seeing *“Null is not a subtype of…”* with no clue where it came from.

-`json_guard` gives you **precise, field-level errors**, safe parsing, optional fields, defaults, and full type validation — all without build runners, annotations, or boilerplate.
+`json_type_guard` gives you **precise, field-level errors**, safe parsing, optional fields, defaults, and full type validation — all without build runners, annotations, or boilerplate.

 ---